codeforboston/docassemble-juvenilesealing/README.md

 ## Testing

+### Chai/Puppeteer tests

+The first time you clone this repo, make sure you have NPM installed and run `npm install`.
+This will install the libraries required for testing.

+To run the tests, run `npm run test`.

+### Aloe/Lettuce tests

-To get tests to run, you need to download chromedriver from https://sites.google.com/a/chromium.org/chromedriver/ and put it in `tests/`
+To get these tests to run, you need to download chromedriver from https://sites.google.com/a/chromium.org/chromedriver/ and put it in `tests/`
 You also need to `pip3 install aloe selenium certifi`

 To run [a feature test](https://docassemble.org/docs/development.html#bdd):